 If the death occurred in Malaysia and you’re still in the country, contact us.
 If you’re in the UK and hear of the death of a relative from a third party, you should contact the Foreign and Commonwealth Office on 020 7008 1500.

 Read our guidance on coping with death abroad.

 We’ll do all we can to contact you within 24 hours of being told that you’ve been detained or arrested, and will give you a prisoner pack with information for British prisoners in Malaysia.
 We cannot get you out of prison, prevent the local authorities from deporting you after your prison sentence, or interfere in criminal or civil court proceedings.

 Notarial and documentary services

-A list of English speaking lawyers, translators and interpreters who may be able to help you with official translations in Malaysia and legal advice.
-Please note that inclusion in this list does not constitute official endorsement by the British High Commission or the UK government.
+Use our lists of local suppliers and services if you need help in Malaysia.
+Please note that inclusion in these lists does not constitute official endorsement by the British High Commission or the UK government.

 How else we can help